 The dreaded moment when you’re looking at an Oncologist and waiting to be given some news.
-I’d been to a routine annual Asthma clinic, referred to my GP, referred to a specialist, had a bunch of tests, and now referred to an Oncologist.
+I’d been to a routine annual Asthma clinic, referred to my General Practitioner (GP), referred to a specialist, had a bunch of tests, and now referred to an Oncologist.
 There were many hints along the way, but it did not reduce the out of body experience I was having that day.
 This happens to other people but not me.

 I felt in control.